pantheon-systems/documentation/source/content/guides/sftp/03-sftp-development.md

 ## SFTP Changes

 You cannot use Git to push changes remotely with SFTP mode enabled.
-You must commit your changes in the comment box located above the commit log to push them to Test/Live. **Commit early and commit often**.
+You must commit your changes in the comment box located above the commit log to push changes to the Test and Live environments. **Commit early and commit often**.
 Keep in mind:

-- SFTP changes to code that have not been committed *are not saved in backups and are not included in deployments* as they are not part of your code repository.
+- SFTP changes to code that have not been committed *are not saved in backups, and are not included in deployments* as these updates are not part of your code repository.
 - Changing your site's connection mode from SFTP to Git will discard all uncommitted file changes.
-If you want to keep work in progress, commit before toggling the connection mode.
+Commit your updates before toggling the connection mode if you want to keep work your work.
 - Containers are migrated as a regular part of maintenance.
 This can delete uncommitted changes.
 - You won't be able to save anything that's been excluded from version control via `.gitignore`.